MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> What would you do if you weren't afraid?
+> Life has the name of life, but in reality it is death.
-> -- Spencer Johnson
+> -- Heraclitus